Gl13ch/Shutterable/README.md

 - MongoDB

 ## Approach Taken
-The user is able to view photography by others and "buy" it.
+- The user is able to view photography by others and buy it.
-A logged in user can "sell" their own photography, buy others photography, and view their profile page.
+- A logged in user can sell their own photography, buy others photography, and view their own profile page.

 ## Live-Site
 https://nameless-taiga-60874.herokuapp.com/photos